The University Libraries own or has access to many of the journals indexed by databases such as MEDLINE, CINAHL, PsycINFO, Science Citation Index,

 Other Methods to Determine Journal Holdings:

-Another way to find a list of journals the UT Libraries subscribe to is in the Quick Links menu of the UT Libraries' web pages:
+Another way to find a list of journals the UToledo Libraries subscribe to is in the Quick Links menu of the UToledo Libraries' web pages:

 Search by journal title, browse alphabetically, or use the drop-down menu to browse by subject.